I copy all the article so I can read it back... ( this is officially my diary) ^-^

 Actions must lead to the cleansing of the heart of all that is displeasing to Allah.
 This might not be easy, especially for the younger generation.
 Yet they must remember they are the torchbearers of Islam and they are the ones who can influence their peers better than older people.
 What a better blessing is it than one knowing that he is doing all he can to gain the pleasure of his Creator?

 (Thus, then, if he be of those Nearest to Allah, there is for him Rest and Satisfaction, and a Garden of Delights.)
-(Al-Waqi`ah 56:88,89)
+(Al-Waqi`ah 56:88,89) To maintain closeness with Allah, besides the above recommendations, one may engage in Dhikr or remembrance of Allah as often as one can

 ( O ye who believe remember Allah very often and glorify Him morning and evening.)
 (Al-Ahzab 33:41,42)